Application for Graduate Study

 A conditionally classified student must meet certain conditions (such as specific course equivalencies) as stated in the letter of acceptance to the Graduate Program.
 Any specific conditional course requirements must be taken on a letter grade basis and may not be used as part of the 30-unit Master's course requirements.
 Students are advanced to candidacy (and full classified status) upon filing the Advancement to Candidacy (ATC)- usually at the beginning of your final year of study.
 Other than conditions that must be satisfied prior to filing their ATC, conditionally classified graduate students have the full privileges and opportunities of all graduate students.

-All students will take a placement test prior to enrolling in classes.
+All students will take a placement exam prior to enrolling in classes.
 After the test each student will meet with the graduate coordinator to work out an appropriate program of study. .

 If you have any questions about the graduate admissions process, please contact Prof. Jeff Greensite, Graduate Admissions Coordinator, at greensit (at) sfsu.edu or by telephone at (415) 338-1600.
 You may also contact the Graduate Division at (415) 338-2234.